Tuesday

 "Am I required in a democracy to conform my efforts in the political arena to his bloody notion of what is right with regard to the lives of tiny babies?"
 Dobson said.
 "What he's trying to say here is unless everybody agrees, we have no right to fight for what we believe."

-socialist realism language does not refer to anything.
-For a more substantive criticism of the same Cohen column, which in short says that despite the fact that John McCain has changed his views on almost everything, we know where he stands, apparently, but not where Obama does because he didn't follow through on his pledge to aggressively pursue an agreement with the Republican nominee to preserve a public ally financed general election, see Publius.
+Bonus stupid things people are saying while bashing Obama: “But what is far less forgivable is the socialist realism language he used to rationalize his decision.”
+It is my position that Richard Cohen does not know how to write in English and does not have an editor.
+While socialist realism is a style of art, the phrase “socialist realism language” does not refer to anything.
+For a more substantive criticism of the same Cohen column, which in short says that despite the fact that John McCain has changed his views on almost everything, we know where he stands, apparently, but not where Obama does because he didn't follow through on his pledge to “aggressively pursue an agreement with the Republican nominee to preserve a public ally financed general election,” see Publius.